Russia's damaged Black Sea flagship sinks in latest setback

 Russian state television broadcast footage that it said was from Mariupol showing dozens of men in camouflage walking with their hands up and carrying others on stretchers.
 One man held a white flag.

 Mariupol has been the scene of the some the war's worst suffering.
-Dwindling numbers of Ukrainian defenders are holding out against a Russian siege that has trapped well over 100,000 civilians in desperate need of food, water and heating.
+Dwindling numbers of Ukrainian defenders are holding out against a siege that has trapped well over 100,000 civilians in desperate need of food, water and heating.
+David Beasley, executive director of the U.N.
+World Food Program, told AP in an interview Thursday that people are being "starved to death" in the besieged city.

-The mayor said Monday that more than 10,000 civilians have died in the siege, and that the death toll could surpass 20,000.
-Weeks of attacks and privation left bodies “carpeted through the streets,” he said.
+Mariupol’s mayor said this week that more than 10,000 civilians had died and the death toll could surpass 20,000, after weeks of attacks and privation left bodies “carpeted through the streets.”

 The Russian military continues to move helicopters and other equipment together for such an effort, according to a senior U.S. defense official, and it will likely add more ground combat units “over coming days.”
 But it’s still unclear when Russia could launch a bigger offensive in the Donbas.